ibm-hyper-protect/k8s-operator-hpcr/README.md

 - it could be a pod running in the cluster
 - it could be a full fledged file server that not only allows to download the image but that would also allow to upload new images

-One very simple way to provision the image is by compiling a docker image that packages the image and deploy that as a pod in the cluster, i.e. like so:
+One very simple way to provision the image is by compiling a docker image that packages the image, push to a known container registry and deploy that as a pod or other workload resource in the cluster, e.g.

 - The docker file packages the qcow2 image (and for completeness the encryption key) and exposes it via HTTP.